csc-training/elements-of-hpc/parallel-computing-concepts/parallel-sum.md

 Designing a good strategy for work distribution is usually the most essential part of writing a parallel program.
 Common approaches utilise either data parallelism or task parallelism.
-In *data parallelism* one distributes a (large) dataset to multiple processors and then the processors operate on separate pieces of the data in parallel.
-In *task parallelism* one breaks down the algorithm into smaller tasks that are then distributed and executed in parallel.
+In *data parallelism*, one distributes a (large) dataset to multiple processors, and then the processors operate on separate pieces of the data in parallel.
+In *task parallelism*, one breaks down the algorithm into smaller tasks that are then distributed and executed in parallel.